300x3/ALWAYSON/README.md

 - Git repositories or clearly separated repository subtrees.
 - Artifact manifests.

-Use Git for SDF, URDF/Xacro, world files, robot definitions, safety zones, task plans, and launch configurations.
+Use LOCAL FOLDER STORAGE AT ( /media/scottw/1TBSAMSUNGDATA/ ) AT THE GAZEBO SUBFOLDER (VERIFY ITS LOCATION WITH THE USER) for SDF, URDF/Xacro, world files, robot definitions, safety zones, task plans, and launch configurations.
 Use Git LFS or a separate artifact repository for large meshes, textures, point clouds, and generated results.